Pleurodema somuncurense

 Pleurodema somuncurense (the Somuncura frog or El Rincon stream frog, in Spanish rana de Somuncura) is a species of frog in the family Leptodactylidae.
 It is endemic to the Somuncura Plateau in Patagonia, Argentina.

 Description

 Females reach 38 mm in total length.
 They are slender with fairly small head and large protruding, gold-coloured eyes.
 Fingers and toes are long and slender, with the toes being about one-third webbed.
 Eyes have two symmetrical rounded structures on the centre of the upper and lower border of the iris.
 The skin is smooth.
 Colouration is bright yellowish-brown on the upper surfaces of the head, body and legs.
 There are irregular dark spots across the back, and wavy dark reticulated lines on the sides of the body and backs of the thighs.
 There is a characteristic yellowish stripe that runs centrally down the top of the head and half of the back.
 The belly is purplish-yellow with dark grey reticulated spots.
 The lower surface of the thighs is purplish-rose and bears faint grey reticulated spots.

+Reproduction

+Pleurodema somuncurense reproduces in the mid-spring and summer months through amplexus events, with males clasping on females from the back.
+P. somuncurense has specific features such as scramble competition and mating calls by males are typical of explosive breeders.
+Breeding microhabitats used by these species are under disturbance from livestock.